Bar Chart vs Histogram

 Differently, bar charts' X-axis does not have a low end or a high end; because the labels on the X-axis are categorical - not quantitative.
 Therefore, it is less appropriate to comment on the skewness of a bar chart.

+Bar charts and histograms can both be used to compare the sizes of different groups.
 Like many other visuals, histograms and bar charts are gaining increasing popularity for the following benefits.

 - Ease of data analysis.